What are the Ehlers-Danlos Syndromes?

 Ehlers-Danlos syndromes (EDS) are a group of connective tissue disorders that can be inherited and are varied both in how affect the body and in their genetic causes.
 They are generally characterized by joint hypermobility (joints that stretch further than normal), skin hyperextensibility (skin that can be stretched further than normal), and tissue fragility.

-The Ehlers-Danlos syndromes (EDS) are currently classified into thirteen subtypes.
-There is oftem symptom overlap between the EDS subtypes and the other connective tissue disorders including hypermobility spectrum disorders.
+The Ehlers-Danlos syndromes (EDS) are currently classified into thirteen sub-types.
+There is often symptom overlap between the EDS subtypes and the other connective tissue disorders including hypermobility spectrum disorders.

 What are the symptoms of the Ehlers-Danlos Syndromes?